Trevor Bauer: Cincinnati Reds (2019–2020)

-Los Angeles Dodgers (2021)
+Los Angeles Dodgers (2021–2023)

 After becoming a free agent, Bauer courted offers from a number of MLB teams, ultimately turning down a deal from the New York Mets to sign with the Los Angeles Dodgers on February 5, 2021.
 The Dodgers signed Bauer to a three-year, $102 million contract, with opt-out options after the 2021 and 2022 MLB seasons.
 Some concerns had been raised among the Mets over Bauer's social media use, including two incidents in which women accused Bauer of harassing them online.
 The Dodgers were aware of Bauer's abrasive reputation, but were willing to overlook it in favor of his pitching ability, with Mookie Betts telling the Los Angeles Times, "He is who he is.
 You know what you're getting and so I don't really worry about it.
 It doesn't bother me."

+Bauer pitched for the Dodgers in 2021, amassing an 8-5 record and a 2.59 ERA in 17 starts.
+As of June 29, 2021, he led MLB with 107 2/3 innings pitched and 137 strikeouts.

+Administrative suspension and release

 On July 2, 2021, MLB placed Bauer on administrative leave while an internal investigation was opened into sexual assault allegations that had been made against him.
-At the time that the allegations were made public, Bauer had an 8–5 record and a 2.59 ERA in 17 starts, and he led MLB with 107 2/3 innings pitched and 137 strikeouts.
 On September 10, MLB and the players union agreed to extend Bauer's leave through the remainder of the 2021 season.
-Previously, the extensions had been made on a week-by-week basis.

-MLB's investigation into Bauer was suspended due to the 2021–22 MLB lockout, and he began the 2022 season on continued administrative leave as the investigation continued.
-On April 29, 2022, Rob Manfred, the Commissioner of Baseball, announced that Bauer would be suspended for 324 games, equivalent to two seasons, without pay for a violation of the league's Joint Domestic Violence, Sexual Assault and Child Abuse Policy.
-It was the longest non-lifetime suspension issued in MLB history.
-Bauer became the first player ever to appeal a suspension under the league's domestic violence policy since it went into effect in 2015.
-On December 22, 2022, the arbitrator reduced Bauer's suspension to 194 games, reinstating him immediately while docking his pay for the first 50 games of 2023.
+MLB's investigation into Bauer was suspended due to the 2021–22 MLB lockout, and he began the 2022 season on administrative leave as the investigation continued.
+In April 2022, Bauer was suspended for 324 games without pay.
+Following an appeal by Bauer, an arbitrator reduced Bauer's suspension to 194 games, reinstating him immediately while docking his pay for the first 50 games of 2023.

 On January 6, 2023, the Dodgers designated Bauer for assignment.
 He was officially released on January 12.

-Yokohama DeNA BayStars
+Yokohama DeNA BayStars (2023)

 On March 13, 2023, Bauer agreed to an incentive-laden one-year, $4 million contract with the Yokohama DeNA BayStars, a Central League team in Nippon Professional Baseball.
 The Dodgers paid the remainder of his $22.5 million salary for 2023.
 On May 3, he pitched his first baseball game since leaving the Dodgers, in a 4–1 win over the Hiroshima Toyo Carp.
 He was nominated for the NPB All-Star Game and named the June MVP.
 In 19 games for Yokohama, he registered a 10–4 record and 2.76 ERA with 130 strikeouts across 130 2/3 innings pitched.
 On November 30, Bauer elected free agency.